jmdaemon/treeleaves/design/Design.md

 Folders are just a collection or encoding scheme used to organize and sort files.

+Folders are useful in being able to group like-objects together.
+Folders often works similar to informal sets containing

 Users find folders useful in that some folders/directories are frequently navigated to during a session.
 Folders can also contain thumbnails representative of the contents stored inside.

+Folders can present files in a variety of views.
+For example, folders can present files in an icon view that shows the files listed side by side with big thumbnails representing the file contents.

+Folders can also present files in a table format with specific columns tailored to files.

 #### Images